lerouxb/monster/README.md

 # Rationale

-I wanted to expore what's possible if you're willing to lose backwards-compatibility with the legacy `mongo` shell and just drop the user straight into a TypeScript REPL with a connected MongoDB client.
+I wanted to explore what's possible if you're willing to lose backwards-compatibility with the legacy `mongo` shell and just drop the user straight into a TypeScript REPL with a connected MongoDB client.